GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/06.051-060/04.Keep-Tenting-Toward-the-Highlands/docs.md

 -------------|------------|
 Title | Keep Tenting Toward the Highlands |
 Key | E♭ Major |
-Titles | Keep tenting toward the highlands |
+Titles | Keep tenting toward the highlands, |
 First Line | Are you tenting on the lowlands |
 Author | F. E. B.
 Year | 1908